 Other tips to stop the dog from whining on weekends:

 - Don’t have unrealistic expectations.
-Sleep in an extra hour or two – not four or five hours.
+Sleep in an extra half-hour or hour – not three hours.

 - Most dogs will stop crying or whining eventually if they are not rewarded for it.
 If your dog is used to getting attention for whining, it will take longer to get him to stop.
 Just be consistent.
 Earplugs help!

 - Try a citronella spray collar or an anti-bark collar if needed.